couchbaselabs/restful-angularjs-dotnet/README.md

-# [WIP - do not use this repo yet] Couchbase, WebAPI, AngularJS, .NET Stack Example
+# Couchbase, WebAPI, AngularJS, .NET Stack Example

 A very basic example of a CEAN-type stack application that makes use of Couchbase Server's N1QL query language.